What to Take to a Camping Festival

 This may not always be necessary, but it sure helps when you’re at a sunny festival.
 When the sun is at its peak, the heat can be pretty harsh.
 Having shade at your campsite is super important so you’re not baking in the sun or sweating while you’re getting ready!
 Make sure you stake this down in case there are strong winds.

 When you’re not in the comfort of your home, you’ll remember just how cold it can get during the night.
 Sleeping bags are the best for keeping your body heat insulated in the night.
-If you want to be extra comfy, bring an air mattress/sleeping pad and pillow!
+Bring an air mattress/sleeping pad and pillow if you want to be extra comfy!

 Definitely try to bring foldable chairs if you can!
 These are great for hanging out before and after the festival.
 Store these in your car or locked up in your tent when you take off!